xyproto/png2go/README.md

 # png2go

-Convert a series of PNG images to an SGF file
+Convert one or a series of PNG images to an SGF file.

+This is a work in progress!